 Important!
-You must use the same or a later version of Fortify Software Security Center as the Fortify Static Code Analyzer version installed on your ScanCentral clients.
+You must use the same or a later version of ScanCentral SAST as the Fortify Static Code Analyzer version installed on your clients.

-"Working with Fortify ScanCentral from Fortify Software Security Center" on page 47

-"Starting the Fortify ScanCentral Components" on page 35
+"Working with ScanCentral SAST from Fortify Software Security Center" on the previous page "Starting the ScanCentral SAST Components" on page 45